Ramesh Mantri

 He attended Rajaram College in Kolhapur from where he graduated.
-He also spent some time in the UK in connection with higher education on a Commonwealth programme.
+He also spent some time in the United Kingdom in connection with higher education on a Commonwealth programme.
 He was employed with the United States Information Service (USIS) in Mumbai India in 1960s.
 Mantri presided over Marathi Sahitya Sammelan at Kolhapur in 1992.
+He created a fictional character Janu Bande which was a caricature of James Bond and a few short stories involving that character.

 He was married and had 3 children.

-He created a fictional character Janu Bande which was a caricature of James Bond and a few short stories involving that character.

 Literary works

 The following is a partial list of Mantri's books: